TINYT1ME/RV32I-Bible/get_started/README.md

 - A 3-word memory with auto-cycling addresses (current address value shown on right 7-segment)
 - Ability to increment the counter and store values in memory

-While this project has no practical application, it effectively showcases the the development process/testing process with the tools we will be using to create the RV32I CPU.
+While this project has no practical application, it effectively showcases the development process/testing process with the tools we will be using to create the RV32I CPU.

 ### **User Interface**